microsoft/code-with-engineering-playbook/Engineering/DevOps-Logging.md

 Logging should be taken care since the beginning of the software development.
 We should avoid a scenario where production has issues but our application does not provide any information to help us identity the problem.

-A good exercise during the sofware development is to ask ourselves what can go wrong in this operation/action and add logging information which enables a DevOps team to identity and solve it without having to call software engineers.
+A good exercise during the software development is to ask ourselves what can go wrong in this operation/action and add log information which enables a DevOps team to identity and solve it without having to call software engineers.
 A few guidelines:

 - When interacting with an external system we should know when calls failed.
 On a more detailed level we might want to log all calls made to the external system.
 Doing so allows us to answer questions as *"Are you calling our system?
 When?
 What were the inputs and outputs?"*.